kubernetes/website/content/en/blog/_posts/2021-04-21-Graceful-Node-Shutdown-Beta.md

 In our example, the logging DaemonSet would run as a critical pod.
 During the graceful node shutdown, regular pods are terminated first, followed by critical pods.
 As an example, this would allow a critical pod associated with a logging daemonset to continue functioning, and collecting logs during the termination of regular pods.

-We will evaluate during the beta phase if we need more flexibility for different pod priority classes and add support if needed.
+We will evaluate during the beta phase if we need more flexibility for different pod priority classes and add support if needed, please let us know if you have some scenarios in mind.

 ## How do I use it?